iann0036/aws-account-controller/README.md

 # AWS Account Controller

+> WIP.
+DO NOT USE YET.

-Manage the creation and deletion of sandbox-style accounts (INCOMPLETE - WORK IN PROGRESS)
+Manage the creation and deletion of sandbox-style accounts.

+## Usage

+...

+Template deploy time: Approx. 7 minutes.